 If you read the letter carefully (not sharing the letter, sorry as I would like to keep his name confidential, there are 10 other names mentioned in 1 letter ), the company who offered the job cannot be found on the web, the Job Category says, “Food Pekar”??
 Even the spelling is wrong.

 He only knows the name of the person who has contacted him and doesn’t even know his company name.
 Please people, do a little research about the person and their company before you make up your mind to pay the dues/fees to anyone.

 The Internet has made things easier for all of us.
 It’s not a big deal to do a bit of your homework before you jump out to the conclusion.
 Here are my suggestions:-

 - Please Google the name of the person who has offered you a job.
 In this tech era, everyone/ all companies are on the web.
 It’s not difficult to find a person if they are genuine.

 - Surf about their company and details; call their office or mobile no. mentioned on their website to check the authenticity.

-- Check about their acquaintances, if they are connected to the industry they belong to.
+- Check with their acquaintances, if they are connected to the industry they belong to.